knpuniversity/oo/knpu/episode3/adding-abstract.md

  error.
 But good news, the fix is simple!
 We don't care if we get a ship object in battle anymore.
  What we actually care about is that we get an `AbstractShip` object or any of its subclasses which we know includes `Ship` and `RebelShip`.

+ Refresh and give this another try, and we get the same exact error.
+Let's see we're being notified about something in `BattleManager` on line 58.
+Let's scroll down and look there.

+ Ah yes, it's this type hinting right here.
+This function is called up here, and we pass it the ship object, so let's update this one to be expecting an `AbstractShip`.
+Let's try this again!
+ Cool, one more error!
+This one is having issues with `BattleResult::__construct()`.
+In our IDE we can see that when we instantiate the `BattleResult` object we pass it the `$winningShip` and the `$losingShip`.
+Over in `BattleResult` we can see that these are also typehinted with `Ship`.
+ Update those to both be `AbstractShip`.

+ This is nice, our code is a lot more flexible now.
+Before, it had to be a ship instance.
+Now we don't care what class you have as long as it extends `AbstractShip`.

+ Refresh again!
+Awesome, battling is back on.

+ Now we have a few minor, but interesting, problems.
+First, in `AbstractShip` head down to `getNameAndSpecs` and we can see that `getJediFactor` is highlighted with an error that says "Method `getJediFactor` not found in class AbstractShip".
+Now, this is working because we have a `getJediFactor` method in `Ship` and `RebelShip`.
+So it doesn't matter if we have a `Ship` or `RebelShip` , when we call `getNameAndSpecs` it's able to call `getJediFactor`.
+But this should look a little fishy to you.
+There is no `getJediFactor` function inside of `AbstractShip`, so just looking at this class you should feel suspicious and question whether or not this works.

+ Here's what's going on, we have an implied rule that says, "Every class that extends `AbstractShip` must have a `getJediFactor` function."
+If it doesn't everything is going to break when we call this function and get a 'method not found' error.
+As you can probably tell we aren't enforcing this rule.
+ So we could easily create a new ship class, extend `AbstractShip`, and forget to add a `getJediFactor` function.
+Our application would break and no battles would be happening.

+ You're in luck, there's a feature called Abstract Classes that can handle this issue for us.
+I'll scroll up, but really the position of this doesn't matter.
+Add a new `abstract public function  getJediFactor();`.
+ You may notice there are two different things about this.
+One is the word abstract before `public function` and the other is that I just have a semicolon on the end, I didn't actually make a function.
+The best part, this line doesn't add any functionality to our app, but it does force any class that extends this class to have this method.

+ For example, if `RebelShip` didn't have this `getJediFactor` method, then when we refresh the browser we'll get a huge error that says: "Hey!
+RebelShip must have a getJediFactor function!".
+This is because it has been defined as an abstract function inside of the parent class.

+ Up until now we could have instantiated an abstract ship directly, but that isn't what we had intended.
+ But we could have written `new AbstractShip`.
+But once you have an abstract function in here, that is no longer possible, it's only purpose then becomes to be a blueprint for other classes to extend.

+ Up here at the top of the file you can see that there is an error highlight with a message that says "Class must be declared abstract or implement method `getJediFactor`".
+Once your class has one or more abstract functions you need to add the abstract keyword in front of it, which enforces the rule that you can't say new abstract ship.

+ Now when we scroll down, we can see that `getJediFactor` isn't highlighted anymore since we know that inside `AbstractShip` any subclasses will be forced to have that function.
+Back to the browser and refresh!
+Everything still works just fine.

+ Related to this, there is one more little thing we need to fix up.
+Start in `ShipLoader`, notice that our `getShips` and `findOneById` functions still have PHPDoc above them that say they return a ship object.
+ That's not the biggest deal, but it would be more accurate if it said `AbstractShip`.

+ We know that when we call this `createShipFromData` function down here we create either a `RebelShip` or a `Ship`.
+Since they both extend `AbstractShip` this is now correctly advertising that we return some instance of `AbstractShip`.

+ Now check this out, inside of `index.php`, remember this `ships` variable we get by calling that `getShips` function.
+So that returns an array of `AbstractShip` objects.
+When we loop over it, the `isFunctional` and the `getType` functions aren't found.
+The message here says "Method `getType` not found in class `AbstractShip`".
+ This is just like the `getJediFactor` problem we just fixed.
+We don't have a `getType` function inside of here.
+ Both of our subclasses do, which is why our app still works, but technically we're not enforcing that.
+Any new subclasses to `AbstractShip` could easily end up missing these functions which would again stop all the battles.

+ What we need is another abstract public function for `getType` and `isFunctional`.
+This doesn't change anything in our application, it just forces our subclasses to have those methods.
+And now `index.php` is really happy again!

+ That's the power of abstract classes, you can have a whole bunch of shared logic in there, but if there are a couple of pieces that you can't fill in in your abstract class because they are specific to your subclasses, no problem!
+Just put them in there as abstract functions and your subclasses will be forced to have those.

+ In my example these are abstract public functions but you could also have abstract protected functions as well.
+ Which one you use just depends on your use case.
+It's a very powerful feature of object oriented code.